 Secondly, Module 3 describes the public objection process in which string confusion is one possible ground for a formal objection to be filed to a gTLD application.
 String confusion in this context is not limited to visual similarity of characters; but may be based on any type of similarity (including visual, aural, or similarity of meaning).
 The use of any of these two processes could yield the outcome requested by the Greek case study report for the Dimotiki/Katharevousa issue.

 As noted above, linguistic variants are not amenable to algorithmic treatment, because the linguistic principles that cause them do not usually exhibit complete regularity.
-In order to produce a general solution to any general case of linguistic variants (even in a single language), it would be necessary to generate (in advance) a dictionary or set of dictionaries that would govern the handling of submitted strings; this would require the engagement of relevant expertise for each language with linguistic variants.
+To produce a general solution to any general case of linguistic variants (even in a single language), it would be necessary to generate (in advance) a dictionary or set of dictionaries that would govern the handling of submitted strings; this would require the engagement of relevant expertise for each language with linguistic variants.
 Presumably, the dictionaries would need to be reconciled with one another, to ensure that any possible conflicts would be dealt with.
 Since there is no requirement that DNS labels actually be words, submitted candidate labels would need to be checked to see whether they matched anything in the relevant dictionary or dictionaries, probably including checking for substrings in the dictionaries and substrings in the submitted candidate label.
-In the event a match was detected, then zone policy would apply as to what to do with the resulting matching label (e.g. to Block it, Reserve it, or Activate it).
+In the event a match was detected, then zone policy would apply as to what to do with the resulting matching label (e.g. to block it, withhold it, or activate it).

 It would be necessary to develop a policy for maintaining the dictionaries.
 It is not clear how ICANN could make effective exclusion rules permitting one type of linguistic relationship to be treated as a variant case, but another not to be.
 It is also not clear that the system would be subject to practical automation, given the very large number of potential combinations and the likely requirement to perform substring matching.
-It would be necessary to formulate a policy that could accommodate future changes to dictionaries, and to formulate a policy that accommodated such changes as to create a conflict between then-existing root zone entries.
+It would be necessary to formulate a policy that could accommodate future changes to dictionaries, and to formulate a policy that accommodated such changes as to avoid a conflict between then-existing root zone entries.
 Additionally, it seems it would be necessary to have a dispute resolution procedure to handle cases where different applicants’ desires went unmet.

+The Greek case study does not recommend that dialectal variants be placed in the root; but once one has begun to treat them in a way analogous to code-point variants, it seems likely that someone will ask that some whole-string variants be placed in the root.
 Placing any such variants in the root would create indeterminacy in the system, and uncertainty for users.
 If a user knows that linguistic variants (with all their intrinsic unpredictability) are part of the system, it spreads the sense that what is typed (or seen on the screen) is not necessarily what others get.
 This will cause difficulties for users.
 And it may create even greater difficulty than the convenience that others would derive in having a facility of linguistic variants.
 Such a facility will inevitably be limited, and we do not yet know how its limits could be set.

-Ultimately, a decision would have to be made as to whether these cases are better implemented as variants in the root, or whether other existing policies, such as the String Similarity review or the Public Objection process (described in Modules 2 and 3, respectively, of the new gTLD Applicant Guidebook) would be a better way to accommodate this need.
+Ultimately, a decision would have to be made as to whether the cases of linguistic variants are better addressed via variant management processes to be created, or via existing policies and procedures.
+The case studies have revealed differing points of view on how these issues should best be resolved.

 3.6 Synopsis of Issues